Kartikey-Shukla-309/Chess-BOT/README.md

 **PLAY WITH Chess_BOT -**
 1. Click the link below to open the Kaggle notebook
+2. Sign in with your Kaggle account
-2. On right panel of notebook go to 'Session options' and enable 'Internet on'
+3. On right panel of notebook go to 'Session options' and enable 'Internet on'
-3. Run all cells and play!
+4. Run all cells and play!

   PLAY Chess_BOT - https://www.kaggle.com/code/kartikeyshukla309/chess-bot-3-final-gameplay

+**FUTURE ASPECTS -**
+1. Applying MCTS (Monte-Carlo Tree Search) to enhance the game of the engine.
+2. Adding a "Blind-fold Mode" using speech recognition and NLP to improve users board visualisation ability.

 **REFERENCES -**
 1. Research paper on "Predicting Moves in Chess using Convolutional Neural Networks" by Barak Oshri and Nishith Khandwala, Stanford University.